catchpoint/Integrations.GoogleCloudMonitoring/Stackdriver-REST-API/README.md

 1. Click the Enable APIs and Service button.

-1. Search for &quot;Stackdriver&quot;.
+1. Search for `Stackdriver`

-1. In the search results, click through to &quot;Cloud Monitoring API&quot;.
+1. In the search results, click through to `Cloud Monitoring API`

-1. If &quot;API enabled&quot; is displayed, then the API is already enabled.
+1. If `API enabled` is displayed, then the API is already enabled.
 If not, click the Enable button.

 ### Stackdriver authentication
 Set up authentication for accessing stack driver monitoring API from your local machine.